kWAYTV/kwslogger/README.md

 ## 🌟 Features
 - 🎨 Colorful logs to easily differentiate log types.
 - 📅 Timestamped logs to understand when events occur.
+- 📝 Write your logs to a file with ease.
+- ⛔ Filter out logs with the low levels.

 ## ⚙️ Installation
 ```bash